Holy See–South Korea relations

-Holy See–South Korea relations refers to the relations between the Holy See and the Republic of Korea.
+Holy See–South Korea relations are the relations between the Holy See and the Republic of Korea.
 The Catholic Church in South Korea is the fastest growing Church in East Asia.
 According to statistics, as of December 31, 2017, the number of Catholics in Korea was 5,813,770.
 It amounted to 11.0% of the total population of South Korea (52 million).
 The total number of Catholics in Korea has slightly and consistently been increasing since the 1950s.

 History

 Historical ties between the Vatican and South Korea can be traced back to 1946 when 1947 when Bishop Patrick Byrne served as an Apostolic Visitor to Korea from 1947 onward.
 The South Korean government sent a delegation to the Paris conference in 1948 to be recognized as the only government of the Korean Peninsula.
 At that time, the Holy See and the Apostolic Nuncio in Paris (then Angelo Roncalli, later Pope John XXIII) greatly helped the South Korean delegation to obtain recognition from many delegations of Catholic countries.

 In 1980, President Chun Doo-hwan's military regime accused pro-democracy activist Kim Dae-jung of inciting the Gwangju uprising; a military tribunal sentenced Kim to death.
 In the subsequent week, Pope John Paul II wrote to Chun requesting clemency for Kim (a Catholic) on humanitarian grounds.
 Although initially rejecting his request, Chun commuted his sentence the following month.
 Kim would later be elected president; the first opposition candidate to win in Korean history.

 In 2021, President Moon Jae-in encouraged Pope Francis to visit North Korea as a way to further the dialogue between the two countries and the United States.
-As of 2022, Francis has no plans to visit North Korea.
-It is unclear if such dialogue will continue, as the recently elected President Yoon Suk-yeol is highly critical of Moon's pro-reconciliation policies.
+Francis never visited North Korea.
+It is unclear if such dialogue will continue, as former President Yoon Suk-yeol was highly critical of Moon's pro-reconciliation policies.